LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 that are not represented in file loading diagrams due to files being loaded indirectly by files external to the libraries being documented.

+The following directory diagrams are supported:

+- directory loading dependency diagrams which directories load other directories
+- directory dependency diagrams showing which directories contain entities with references to entities defined in other directories

 The following library diagrams are supported:

 - library loading dependency diagrams which libraries load other libraries
 - library dependency diagrams showing which libraries contain entities with references to entities defined in other libraries

-Library dependency diagrams are specially useful for large applications where file diagrams would be too large and complex to be useful, specially when combined with the *zoom* option to link to individual library diagrams.
+Library and directory dependency diagrams are specially useful for large applications where file diagrams would be too large and complex to be useful, specially when combined with the *zoom* option to link to individual library diagrams.

 A utility object, `diagrams`, is provided for generating all supported diagrams in one step.
 This object provides an interface common to all